Bone Grafting for Dental Implants: Types, Risks, & Recovery

 • Continue taking the prescribed painkillers, anti-inflammatory medications, and antibiotics.

-• Rinse with warm salt water (½ a teaspoon of salt to a cup of warm water) in the day following the surgery.
+• Rinse with warm salt water (½ a teaspoon of salt to a cup of warm water) on the day following the surgery.
 Rinse your mouth 4-5 times a day.

 • Brush your teeth with a soft-bristled toothbrush, and avoid the wound area.